petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

 You can also skip running the Tensil RTL tool and grab the Ultra RAM Verilog artifacts [here](https://github.com/petrohi/tensil-zcu104-tutorial/tree/main/vivado/ultra_ram).

 Follow the [steps above](#tensil-rtl-and-vivado-implementation) to create a new Vivado project for Ultra RAM solution.
 We provide [scripted block design](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/vivado/ultra_ram/tensil_zcu104.tcl), so that you won’t need to connect blocks manually.
 Following is how the Ultra RAM block design looks like.
-Note, that we based it on the dual clock design and the only difference is the Tensil RTL block name.
+Note, that we based it on the dual clock design and the only difference is in the Tensil RTL block.

 [![ultra_ram_design](/media/2022/tensil_zcu104_resnet/ultra_ram_design.png)](/media/2022/tensil_zcu104_resnet/ultra_ram_design.png)